 It would take the Italian Salvation Army deserters about thirty-one attempts before the Dutch marshals where convinced to let them start.
 Throughout all the mayhem to get the gearbox part installed, the March mechanics had however somehow managed to bolt a set of rear wheels with completely worn out tires onto the car.

-The tattered tires caused Lacina, supposedly a professional racecar driver, to spin off in Tarzan on the warm-up lap.
-Those who expected some serenity from the Czech driver in dealing with that twist of fate, after everyone attending had basically waited 30 minutes to allow his team resolving their proper sloppiness, were in for a surprise.
+The tattered tires caused Adamovich, supposedly a professional racecar driver, to spin off in Tarzan on the warm-up lap.
+Those who expected some serenity from the Slovak driver in dealing with that twist of fate, after everyone attending had basically waited 30 minutes to allow his team resolving their proper sloppiness, were in for a surprise.

 The March-driver jumped out of his car and ran across the track, wildly waiving his arms and yelling for a restart.
 Was he lucky that that Smoke character only just turned one month old, I thought.

 There would be no restart however.
 Luckily for Adamovich, the Italian mechanics were suddenly enlightened with new energetic enthusiasm.
 And they managed to pull the car across the dunes back into the pits, clamp a new set of rear wheels onto it and get it ready at the pit exit by the time the last starting car would speed by.
 Allowing their driver to start from the pit lane.